 TSH is biased lower especially in T4 monotherapy because bloodstream T4 is significantly higher in these patients than in the healthy-thyroid population (Gullo et al, 2011).

 2) TSH IS NOT SO SPECIFIC AFTER ALL

-As for the nature of their failure, it is hard for many to admit without having physical damage to these glands.
+As for the nature of their failure, it is hard for many doctors to admit without your having physical damage to these glands, perhaps from a motor vehicle accident.
 This is why central hypothyroidism is so rarely diagnosed.

-Mild forms of hypothalamus and pituitary failure occur when the TSH is suppressed just enough to “fail to perform” for us as a diagnostic tool.
-They fail because their natural role is entirely different from being a diagnostic tool.
+Milder forms of hypothalamus and pituitary failure occur when the TSH is suppressed just enough to fail as a diagnostic tool.

-According to Bianco’s work at the molecular level, TSH secretion is a response not only to thyroid hormone, but also a multitude of other health and environmental factors that can reduce D2 expression and change thyroid hormone receptor sensitivity in the hypothalamus and pituitary (Bianco, 2019).
+According to Bianco and colleagues’ review, at the molecular level, TSH secretion is a response not only to thyroid hormone, but also a multitude of other health and environmental factors that can reduce D2 expression and change thyroid hormone receptor sensitivity in the hypothalamus and pituitary (Bianco, 2019).

-(NOTE: Bianco apparently knows well and teaches the principles that lead to a falsely normalized or falsely low TSH in many states of health.
-However, he has not yet brought himself to say anything directly against the TSH test and the use of TSH normalization as therapeutic target in treated hypothyroidism.
-This is unfortunate both for the sake of scientific integrity and for the many patients whose therapy he could improve by expressing the logical conclusions of his studies.)
+(NOTE: Bianco and team know well and teaches the principles that lead to a falsely normalized or falsely low TSH in many states of health.
+However, they have not yet brought themselves to say anything directly against the TSH test and the use of TSH normalization as therapeutic target in treated hypothyroidism.
+This is unfortunate both for the sake of scientific integrity and for the many patients whose therapy they could improve by expressing the logical conclusions of such a scientific review.)